Bus routes and maps for Sidmouth - valid for 2019. Travelling to Sidmouth festival FolkWeek by bus/train.

-have been changes in bus routes and timetables in and around Sidmouth as of May 2016.
-Some
+were many changes in bus routes and timetables in and around Sidmouth in recent years.

-Sidmouth is primarily served by three different bus companies: Stagecoach (routes 9, 9A, 157), First Group (route X52) and Axe Valley Travel (route 899).
-There are other services from Ottery St Mary (382)
+Sidmouth is primarily served by three different bus companies: Stagecoach (routes 9, 9A, 157), AVMT (route 52 and route 899).
+There are other services, for example from Ottery St Mary (382 by Hatch Green Coaches)

 The local 899 service uses quaint old buses and is operated by Axe Valley Travel.
 It runs infrequently between Lyme Regis and Sidmouth via Seaton (and some interesting small villages in-between including Branscombe).
 The routes are recommended for a few hours tour of the countryside on a fine sunny day,